 - This is where participants who have not yet collected their bibs can pick them up on the day.
 It usually only takes 1-2 hours

-- New Police rules means that Officials need to attend a 1-hour briefing prior to the event (where you are issued a temporary traffic warden permit)
+- Course Officials may need to attend a 1-hour briefing prior to the event (where you are issued a temporary traffic warden permit).

-- Assist in the setup and pack-up of the water and electrolyte stations along the course; each station will have a supervisor to manage stacking cups and post-race clean-up.
+- Assist in the setup and pack-up of the water and electrolyte stations along the course.

 - Help distribute/direct runners to fruit at the finish.

-- Ensure that runners’ bags are safely stored and appropriately tagged; runners may not leave bags in the bag-check without the correct bag-check tag attached.
+- Ensure that runners’ bags are safely stored and appropriately tagged

-- Volunteers are positioned at the finish and hand out medals (and sometimes finisher’s t-shirts) to participants who have just completed the run.
-Takes 1-2 hours
+- Volunteers are positioned at the finish and hand out medals to participants who have just completed the run.

 - Build a network of volunteers, volunteer pathways and opportunities